Agriculture & Horticulture

 New Farmer Incubator at Growing Forward Farm

 Join the Growing Forward Farm's New Farmer Incubator program to cultivate your farming and business skills with access to land, irrigation, wildlife fencing, compost, on-site market, and educational opportunities.
 The standardized dimensions of each plot will be approximately 50ft x 180ft (0.15 acres).
 Irrigation water, filtration systems, and some irrigation equipment are available to all participants.
-If you want to discuss a different plot size, the program coordinator will try to accommodate your preferred one.
+If you want to discuss a different plot size, the program coordinator will try accommodating your preferred one.

 Contact Bonnie Hopkins at bhopkins@nmsu.edu or 505-334-9496 for any further questions.